 The cave has three levels, the main passage is the middle level.
 The first thing on the tour is to leave this level and climb up to the top level.
-A massive dripstone flow to the right is climbed on a rickety ladder, a rather good argument for some visitors, to quit the tour at this point.
-Fortunately this is the most difficult spot of the tour, although there are not the paths a show cave visitor is used to.
-The path is more like a hike in the alps and visitors should wear good shoes.
+A massive flowstone to the right is climbed on a rickety ladder, a rather good argument for some visitors, to quit the tour at this point.
+Fortunately this is the most difficult spot of the tour, although there are no paths a show cave visitor is used to.
+The path is more like a wildlife crossing, or a hike in the Alps and visitors should wear good walking shoes.
 But if you managed this first ascend, the rest of the tour is a rather comfortable hike.

 Climbing up a steep passage the visitor reaches the upper level, which has numerous flow passages, nice erosive profiles, and bats.
 The huge dripstones are impressive, but dead.
 Some of them might be reactivated in times with more water, but most of them are absolutely dry.
 Still, they look bright white as does the whole cave.
 The limestone seems to be very pure and the are very little remains of previous centuries.

-The path follows the main passage from chamber to chamber, a big tour group is usefull, as torches and carbide lamps have probems to light the enormous halls.
+The path follows the main passage from chamber to chamber, a big tour group is useful, as torches and carbide lamps have problems to illuminate the enormous halls.
 From time to time a dark abyss gives way to the middle level below.
 After some time the first descend is reached.
-Here the short tour goes down a steep slope, the long tour continues in the upper level.
-It goes down another connection.
+Here the short tour goes down a steep slope, the long tour continues in the upper level and goes down another connection.

-The cave has numerous huge stalactites at the ceiling of the main passage.
-They are tilted towards the cave entrance, some if them are tilted and curved.
-It seems, at least while water flows in the wet spring, and the stalagmites grow, there is a constant air stream out of the cave.
+Now the tour follows the main river passage, along the dry river bed, downstream to the wall at the entrance.
+The passage meanders and is as huge as at the entrance, some 25 m high and wide.
+The main passage has numerous huge stalactites at the ceiling.
+They are tilted towards the cave entrance, some of them are tilted and curved.
+It seems, at least while water flows during the spring, and the stalagmites grow, there is a constant stream of air out of the cave.